h2cone/plain-lambda/README.md

 # plain-lambda

-An AWS Lambda function using Rust to demonstrate S3 object transformation during a GetObject request.
+An AWS Lambda function using Rust to demonstrate S3 object transformation during a GetObject request, with support for the Range header to fetch specific byte ranges.

 ## Build and Deploy